It might be small, but the Orion ED80T CF Triplet Apochromatic refractor telescope offers big performance.

 2” Dual-Speed Crayford Focuser

-Even though the Orion telescope is lacking in accessories, it does come with a quality 2” Crayford focuser.
+Even though the ED80T telescope is lacking in accessories, it does come with a quality 2” Crayford focuser.
 It’s a dual-speed 11:1 precision focuser, so you can make both course and fine adjustments.
 If things start creeping with heavy loads for imaging or with heavier eyepieces, you may need to adjust the focuser tension until you achieve focus and smooth adjustments that holds your equipment dependably.
 Note that the focuser payload capacity is 6 lbs.